linobollansee/the-luxury-blog/README.md

     - The Bootstrap Framework with predefined grid classes with built-in responsive design was used to implement CSS for responsive design.
     - Google Lighthouse was utilized to assess and verify the front-end design's compliance with accessibility standards.

-User Story 1.2: Plan Agile Development Using an Agile Tool
+User Story 1.2: Plan Agile Development Using an Agile Tool (Must Have, Story Points: 8)
 - Description: As a developer, I want to plan and track all tasks and user stories in an Agile tool so that I can manage the project efficiently.
   - Acceptance Criteria:
     - All user stories, epics, and tasks documented in the Agile tool.